-You should try to find a partner to do this project with.
-This will improve your team-skills and (hopefully) you will get done faster.
-As soon as you found a partner to work with, both of you should announce this decision to the TA.
-The TA will then enable both of you to see either of your folders.
+You are encouraged (although not required) to try to find a partner to do this project with.
+This will improve your team-skills and you will likely get done faster.
+Once you have a partner, both you and your partner should tell the TA who they are.
+The TA will then enable both of you to see each other's folders.
 Choose one of your folders to work with.
-Svn is a good way to share source files in a team and to keep each other updated on the changes made.
-Furthermore, many svn-clients provide tools to resolve conflicts of changes made to a particular file efficiently.
+SVN is a good way to share source files in a team and to keep each other updated on the changes made.
+Furthermore, many syn-clients provide tools to resolve conflicts of changes made to a particular file efficiently.